MediciHouse07/financial_math_casestudy_2_practice/README.md

 - Though the data is different, while the stock trend for GE is the same as case study showed
 - GE and SP500 in the data source are different with case study text book, both GE and SP500 are from getyahoo, the parameter of adjust is False
 - Downloaded the book "Regression Diagnostics" Belsley, Welsch, 1980
+- "Regression Dianostic" 25/314 Since the estimated coefficients are often of primary interest to users of regression models, we look first at the change in the estimated regression coefficients that would occur if the ith row were deleted. - this is dfbeta